 This Drama-Based Education (DBE) program trains you to utilize and teach the specific steps necessary to create stories for performance or “dramatic structure”.
 The goal is to move the information learned in the classroom from the student’s mind (knowledge) to the student’s body (action).
 The skills can be used to support the curricular goals and pedagogical needs of all subjects typically taught in primary and secondary systems.

-Co-hosted by GEI, SUNY-Buffalo State and The Anne Frank Project, this three-week program is available to students in Education, Performing Arts, Social Work, Conflict Studies and related subjects.
+Co-hosted by GEI, SUNY-Buffalo State and The Anne Frank Project, this program is available to students in Education, Performing Arts, Social Work, Conflict Studies and related subjects.
 Educators, administrators and professionals are welcome as well.
 You will visit various parts of Rwanda and work with teachers and students in designated partner schools.

 – Complete a DBE learner workshop and certification.

 – Assist in the development of vital capacity among Rwandan teachers.